Dasfaust/bistracker/README.md

 #### Creating or updating the dataset

-A conversion script was written in Python to pull item data from a closed-source WoWHead scraper called [bislist](https://bislist.app/).
+A conversion script was written in Python to pull item data from a closed-source WoWHead scraper named [bislist](https://bislist.app/).
 It uses the [luadata](https://pypi.org/project/luadata/) package to output the scraped data as a Lua module.
 See `db/converter.py` for more details.

 ### Data Module